PrzemekWasinski/PlaneTracker/README.md

 # How it works

+ADS-B Plane Tracker:

-The Radio antenna catches ADS-B signals broadcasted from commercial, private and sometimes smilitary planes, the data from each plane is then decoded to get the plane's flight data and position data.
-Using Python the plane is then displayed on the radar screen by converting latitude and longitude into X and Y pixel values.
-The data is then sent and stored in a Firebase DB.
+The Radio antenna catches ADS-B signals broadcasted from commercial, private and sometimes military planes, the data from each plane is then decoded to get the plane's flight data and position data.
+Using Python the plane is then displayed on the radar screen by converting latitude and longitude into X and Y pixel values and the data is then uploaded to a Firebase DB.

-# Mobile app
+Mobile app:

-Every minute the Kotlin app pulls all the recent plane data and compares each plane's coordinates to the user's phone coordinates then sends a notification with all the nearby planes.
-The mobile app also shows the total stats and the amount of diffferent planes spotted in a pie chart, the Raspberry Pi's CPU temp and RAM usage, a switch letting me turn the tracker on and off and a date selector which can be used to view stats from different dates by pressing the `Refresh` after selecting the desired date.
+Every minute the Kotlin app pulls all the recent plane data and compares each plane's coordinates to the user's phone coordinates, it then sends a notification with all the nearby planes.
+The mobile app also shows today's statistics, the amount of different planes spotted displayed in a pie chart, the Raspberry Pi's CPU temp and RAM usage, a switch letting me remotely turn the Raspberry Pi plane tracker on and off and a date selector which can be used to view stats from different dates by pressing the `Refresh` after selecting the desired date.